 See user instructions. (sensabues-user-instructions)

-EB has been developed into a platform that offers users a complete solution to collect, extract, detect and identify non-volatile compounds present in exhaled breath.
-This is a back-to-lab based testing methodology for specimen collection and detection using the analytical technique of high performance liquid chromatography-tandem mass spectrometry (HPLC-MS/MS).
+EB has been developed into a versatile platform that offers users a complete solution to collect, extract, detect and identify non-volatile compounds present in exhaled breath.
+This is a back-to-lab based testing methodology using standard chromatographic-mass spectrometric techniques such as LC-MS/MS, GC-MS/MS and HRMS.

-Sensabues has applied for, and been granted, patents for key design features and aspects of the EB sampling device, system and method.
+Sensabues has filed applications for, and been granted, patents for key design features and functional aspects of the EB sampling device, system and method.